soroushchehresa/awesome-coronavirus/src/template.md

 ## Donation and Sponsoring

-You can help me by buying me vitamins to boost my immune system when the Coronavirus outbreak is happening.
-I would maintain this repository if I were still alive :)
+During Coronavirus outbreaks, you can help me by buying me some vitamins to boost my immune system.
+As long as I am alive, I will maintain this repository :)

 #### Support this project by donating:
 <a href="https://www.patreon.com/soroushchehresa">